 Whether it's a single great hammerhead cruising toward you out of the blue, or a wall of hundreds of schooling scalloped hammers off in the distance, an encounter with these majestic creatures is always unforgettable.

 These shy and graceful predators are among the ocean's most fascinating species – captivating divers and underwater photographers with their unique appearance and distinct behaviour.
-So, it's no surprise that cruising alongside them tops so many divers’ bucket lists.
+So, it's no surprise that diving alongside them tops so many divers’ bucket lists.

 1. Malpelo